Kappa-Dev/KappaTools/README.md

 <img src="http://www.pps.jussieu.fr/~jkrivine/homepage/Research_files/droppedImage.jpg" alt="KaSim logo" title="Stochastic Kappa Simulator" align="right" />

-Manual is available on the man/ directory of the sources.
+A manual is available in the man/ directory.

 ## Installation

-To install you need ocaml native compiler.
+To install you need the ocaml native compiler.
 To check whether you have it, type

 `ocamlopt -version`